diegopacheco/diegopacheco-architecture-library/src/pratices/ATTENTION_TO_DETAIL.md

 * Security Audits: Are there any vulnerabilities? are we compliant with security standards?
 * Requirements: Are we meeting all specified requirements? any missing features?

-Architects are critical and detail-oriented when it comes to every since tech detail.
+Architects are critical and detail-oriented when it comes to every single tech detail.